Endocrinology

 Joint British Diabetes Societies (JBDS) Guidelines (2022)

-The JBDS "Management of HHS" is the primary reference for UK practice.
-Key recommendations include:
+The JBDS "Management of the Hyperosmolar Hyperglycaemic State (HHS) in Adults with Diabetes" is the primary reference for UK practice.
+[1] Key recommendations include:

 1. Diagnostic Criteria